quixio/quix-cli/docs/Reference/local/applications/variables/edit.gen.md

 ## Overview

-Edits a new variable of the current application
+Creates a new variable of the current application

 **Aliases:** edit